Law Office of William B. Wynne

 The court applied the analysis in Regalado, noting “as in Regalado, the only activity the informant reported to the detective was that Slydell was in possession of firearms.”
 Id. at 136.
 The court found that the detailed information provided by the informant, even combined with the officer’s observations of the bulge in Slydell’s shorts, did not establish any criminal activity.

-No court in Florida would allow law enforcement to stop motorists to then check for a valid license.
-Similarly, Florida courts have unanimously held that law enforcement may not detain a suspect with a gun simply to determine if the carrier has a valid permit.
+No court in Florida would allow a law enforcement officer to conduct a traffic stop for the sole purpose of determining whether the motorist had a valid license.
+Similarly, Florida courts have unanimously held that law enforcement officers may not detain a suspect with a gun simply to determine if the suspect has a valid permit.
 Possession of a gun is not illegal in Florida.
 And possession of a concealed firearm is not illegal if the carrier has obtained a concealed weapons permit.
-Thus, the observation that someone possesses a firearm—even if concealed—provides no basis for justifying a stop or detention.
+Thus, the observation (by itself) that someone possesses a firearm—even if concealed—provides no basis for justifying a stop or detention.
 These were the principles set forth above in Regalado, Skydell, and the Florida Supreme Court in Mackey 2.